-But a VOD in a crime of severe violence and violation is not simply a conversation.
-To be truly effective, it requires thorough and lengthy preparation with a trained facilitator.
-This helps both the survivor and the offender acknowledge and articulate some of the many painful feelings – from grief and shame to anger and outrage – that wait to be expressed.
-VOD is not about forgiveness or reconciliation – unless that is absolutely and unequivocally what the survivor wants it to be about.
-The primary objective is for the survivor to feel heard, and for the offender to fully understand the effects of what he or she has done.
+To be most powerfully effective, VOD requires thorough and lengthy preparation with a trained facilitator.
+This helps both the survivor and the offender acknowledge and articulate some of the many painful and complex feelings – from grief and shame to anger and outrage (and sometimes, to compassion and forgiveness) – that wait to be expressed.
+But VOD is rarely about forgiveness or reconciliation – unless that is absolutely and unequivocally what the victim/survivor wants it to be about.
+The primary objective for the survivor is usually to feel heard, and to get some answers, and to try and ensure that the offender fully understands the effects of what he or she has done.

 The risk for re-victimization of victims/survivors has become more significant as the field of restorative justice work has attracted individuals of heart and conscience who believe deeply in the power of “reconciliation” and “forgiveness” for victims and offenders – but who have little understanding of the depth of the victim experience, the effects of trauma and post-trauma, or even the realities of the offender experience.
 The result is that, in recent years, a shift has been occurring in the field, effectively altering the meaning of restorative justice in some circles to emphasize its healing potential for offenders over victims.
 Thus, what began as an opportunity to enable harms to victims to be acknowledged in personal ways by offenders has, in some cases, left victims feeling further victimized – by imposing upon them uninvited and sometimes repugnant ideas of “balancing” the needs of such victims with those of offenders, and of society.
 This is the peril of practices that are insufficiently victim-centered.
 On the other hand, practices that are firmly and unambiguously anchored in addressing the needs of victims while being simultaneously sensitive to the issues of offenders offer significant potential for victims/survivors and offenders – even when the degrees of victimization and violation are indescribably horrific.